cypress-io/cypress/CONTRIBUTING.md

 ### Requirements

-You must have the following installed on your system to run the project:
+You must have the following installed on your system to contribute locally:

 - [`Node.js`](https://nodejs.org/en/) (See the root [.node-version](.node-version) file for minimum version requirements.
 You can use [avn](https://github.com/wbyoung/avn) to automatically switch to the right version of Node.js for this repo.)
 - [`yarn`](https://yarnpkg.com/en/docs/install)